 At the office of Estey & Bomberger, our San Diego dog bite lawyers love their pets.
 However, we also know that other people’s animals can be a detriment to society if not properly trained and restrained in public.
 If you have been injured by a dog bite, the dog’s owner or other responsible party may be required to reimburse you for damages and suffering.
 Know your rights and let us protect them.

 Dog bites occur on a daily basis and can cause serious injury or trauma to children and adults.
 By understanding the statistics, patterns, and commonalities of dog bites, you can significantly reduce the likelihood and risk of injury.
 However, in the event you are bitten by a dog, it’s necessary to take important steps to ensure proper physical, emotional, and financial recovery.
+Contact our dog or animal attack attorneys in San Diego today.
+We offer free and confidential case evaluations, call (619) 295-0035.

 Dog Bite Statistics